Cracking The Love Code: Summary of The 5 Love Languages

 1. Words of Affirmation

-- Encouraging them when they’re feeling down
+• Encourage them when they’re feeling down.

 2. Acts of Service

-Acts of service involve doing things for your partner that they appreciate.
-This love language includes performing chores, running errands, or doing tasks that make your partner’s life easier.
+So, do things for your partner if they speak this language.
+They would love you performing household chores, running errands, or cooking a meal, doing the laundry or the dishes, tasks that make your partner’s life easier.

-- Helping them with household chores
+• Help them with household chores.

-- Doing something they dislike doing
+• Do something they dislike doing.

 3. Receiving Gifts

-This love language is about showing love through thoughtful gifts.
-It’s not about the cost or size of the gift but rather the thought behind it.
+This love language includes giving thoughtful gifts, whether big or small.
+By gifts, Chapman means tangible objects.
+It’s not about the cost or size, but rather the thought behind the gift.

 If your partner’s love language is receiving gifts, you can show love by: